gitkraken/gitlens-docs/gitlens/GL-Agents.md

 Each WIP row updates live as files change.

-## WIP Scroll Markers
+### Use WIP Scroll Markers

-The Commit Graph minimap now includes WIP scroll markers that highlight work-in-progress rows.
+The Commit Graph minimap includes WIP scroll markers that highlight work-in-progress rows.
+You can customize marker colors or enable and disable markers in settings.

-You can:

-- Customize marker colors
-- Enable or disable markers in settings

 ---

-# Focus Branch Mode
+## Use Focus Branch Mode

-Focus Branch mode helps reduce Graph noise when working on a specific branch or task.

-When enabled, the Commit Graph scopes itself to the branch you care about.
+Focus Branch mode reduces Commit Graph noise when working on a specific branch or task.
+When enabled, the Commit Graph scopes itself to the branch you select.

-## Enable Focus Branch Mode
+### Enable Focus Branch Mode

-1. Open the Commit Graph
+1. Open the Commit Graph.
-2. Open the scope menu in the Graph header
+2. Open the scope menu in the Commit Graph header.
-3. Select a branch to focus
+3. Select a branch to focus.

 While focused:

-- The Graph follows the branch's first-parent history
+- The Commit Graph follows the branch's first-parent history
 - The minimap zooms to the relevant commit range
-- Simplify Merge History is automatically applied
+- Simplify Merge History applies automatically
-- Visual indicators show that the Graph is scoped
+- Visual indicators show that the Commit Graph is scoped

 ---

-# Pin a Branch to the Left Side of the Graph
+## Pin a Branch in the Commit Graph

 GitLens 18 allows you to pin an important branch to the leftmost column of the Commit Graph.

-This helps keep long-lived reference branches like `main` or `develop` visible while navigating complex histories.
+This keeps long-lived reference branches like `main` or `develop` visible while you navigate complex histories.

-## Pin a Branch
+### Pin a Branch

-1. Right-click a branch row
+1. Right-click a branch row.
 2. Select:

 ```text
 Pin Branch
 ```

-Pinned branches remain visible across Graph sessions.
+Pinned branches remain visible across Commit Graph sessions.

 ---

-# Conflict Resolution Workflows

-Conflict resolution workflows now extend directly into the Commit Graph.

-You can resolve merge conflicts from:

-- Commit Graph WIP rows
+## Resolve Conflicts in the Commit Graph
-- The Interactive Rebase editor

-Conflict states are surfaced inline inside the details panel.
+Conflict resolution workflows extend directly into the Commit Graph.
+You can resolve merge conflicts from Commit Graph WIP rows or the Interactive Rebase editor.
+Conflict states appear inline inside the details panel.

 ---

-# Open the Commit Graph in a New Window
+## Open the Commit Graph in a New Window

 GitLens 18 adds support for opening the Commit Graph in a detached window.

-This is especially useful for:
+This is especially useful for multi-monitor setups, large repositories, persistent review workflows, and parallel agent workflows.

-- Multi-monitor setups
-- Large repositories
-- Persistent review workflows
-- Parallel agent workflows

-## Open in a New Window
+### Open in a New Window

 From the Commit Graph menu, select: